DarioPE92/gitdario/README.md

 ## Scenarios

 * 1 - Validate if rock text is diplayed and fill in all form fields and click the submit button
-* 2 - Fill in all form fields unless the field 'Qual é a data do seu nascimento?' and click the submit button
+* 2 - Fill in all form fields unless the field 'Qual é a data do seu nascimento?'
-* 3 - Fill in all form fields unless the field 'Porque você ingressou na área de testes?' and click the submit button
+* 3 - Fill in all form fields unless the field 'Porque você ingressou na área de testes?'
-* 4 - Fill in all form fields unless the field 'Porque você ingressou na área de testes?' and click the submit button
+* 4 - Fill in all form fields unless the field 'Porque você ingressou na área de testes?'
 * 5 - Do not fill in any fields and click the submit button